rdegges/rdegges-www/content/2012/successful-github-development.md

 Your official documentation should (at a minimum) include:

--   **What your project's purpose is, and who is its indended audience.**  For example, if your project provides a Python library for controlling the Mars Rover spacecraft, you should explain that your project is meant to be used by NASA scientists on the rover project, and that you need at least a PhD
+-   **What your project's purpose is, and who is its intended audience.**  For example, if your project provides a Python library for controlling the Mars Rover spacecraft, you should explain that your project is meant to be used by NASA scientists on the rover project, and that you need at least a PhD